Faculty Senate Bylaws

 Section 2.
 Anyone may attend regular meetings of the Senate, and anyone may speak at Senate meetings.

-Section 5.
+Section 4.
 A quorum shall be a majority of the voting members of the Senate.
-Proxies are permissible (see Section 8).
+Proxies are permissible (see Article VI, Section 3).

 Section 1.
-The Faculty Senate, when requested by a person eligible for membership in the Faculty Senate (as defined in Article IV, Section 1) shall hear from that person a concern or question pertinent to the general welfare of the College or any individual associated with the College.
+The Faculty Senate, when requested by a person eligible for membership in the Faculty Senate (as defined in Article IV, Section 1) shall hear from that person a concern or question pertinent to the academic welfare of the College.
 After hearing the individual's question or concern, the Senate, by majority vote, shall decide whether it will investigate and/or act upon the information presented.

 Section 3.
 Any findings, conclusions, or recommendations by the Faculty Senate shall be purely advisory to the College Administration and Board of Trustees and no provisions herein shall take precedence over presently existing regulations or regulations hereinafter promulgated which are or may be binding upon the College Administration or Board of Trustees.

-The Bylaws of the Faculty Senate may be amended at a general faculty meeting by a two-thirds vote.
+The Bylaws of the Faculty Senate may be amended by a two-thirds majority vote.
+Eligible voters include regular full-time faculty, temporary full-time faculty, and adjunct faculty not otherwise employed by the College.
 Proposed amendments must be submitted to the Faculty Senate prior to their distribution to the faculty.
-Notice that amendments are to be considered, along with a copy of the proposed amendments and the Senate's recommendations, must be distributed to the faculty at least two weeks prior to the meeting.
-Proposed amendments may be further amended during the meeting called to consider the amendments.
-However, amendments that increase the proposed modification, amendments that make substantive changes and amendments to the document not distributed in the notice of the meeting may not be considered by the faculty without review by the Faculty Senate.
+Notice that amendments are to be considered, along with a copy of the proposed amendments and the Senate's recommendations, must be distributed to the faculty prior to the vote.
 Amendments to the Bylaws shall be approved by the President and Board of Trustees of the College.